JamesMbeti/Arsenal-Findings/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to submit a pull request.
+If you find any issues or have suggestions for improvements, please feel free to reach out.

 ## Contact